 The Cannondale’s SmartForm C1 alloy frame is lightweight and offers nimble and responsive handling, especially on tricky descents.

 The combination of RockShox front and rear suspension with 130mm of travel on both is superior to any bumps and rocks you encounter on the trail.
 I would feel free to try and reach my potential.

 Shifting is one of the most critical points on a trail bike for me, and the 11-speed Shimano SLX derailleur means you will have no headaches on the trail.

 No matter how good the rest of the bike is, if the brakes are not exquisite, I will not feel comfortable descending and riding fast.
-Well, the Shimano Deore hydraulic brakes certainly clear that doubt out of my mind.
+Well, the Shimano MT400 hydraulic brakes (w/ 180mm on front and rear) certainly clear that doubt out of my mind.